frederic-perez/AmE-dictionary/dictionary.md

 __bon ton__
 __bona fide__ _adj_ :four: Something bona fide is the real deal, the real McCoy, genuine — it's not a fake or a counterfeit.
 We talk about things being bona fide when we're interested in how real or genuine they are.
 A counterfeit hundred dollar bill is not bona fide.
 When you earn your college diploma you're a bona fide college graduate.
 If you spend your whole life studying music, you're a bona fide musician.
 The opposite of bona fide is fake.
 We also say people make a bona fide effort: they're making a true, sincere attempt to do something. _The Cougars might be a bona fide contender for the national championship._ __1__ Not counterfeit or copied. __2__ Undertaken in good faith.
 __bondage__
-__bone > funny bone__ _n Informal_ :two: (funny bones) The part of the elbow over which passes the ulnar nerve, which may cause numbness and pain along the forearm and hand if knocked. _She banged her funny bone on the doorpost._
+__bone > funny bone__ _n informal_ :two: (funny bones) The part of the elbow over which passes the ulnar nerve, which may cause numbness and pain along the forearm and hand if knocked. _She banged her funny bone on the doorpost._
 __bone chip__ _The horse will have surgery to remove a bone chip in his left front ankle._
 __bone spurs__
 __bone__ :two::hammer: _Another bone of contention._ _I have a bone to pick with Clete Purcel._